Isle of Anglesey County Council

 If there is any reference to a particular plant or blossom (pictures or words), the honey must have come wholly or mainly from that blossom or plant - that is, the honey must be characterised by that blossom or plant.

 If reference is made to a regional, territorial or topographical origin, the honey must come wholly from that country or place.
-For example, 'Mexican Honey' must come from Mexico and 'Essex Honey' must come from within the county of Essex.
+For example, 'Mexican Honey' must come from Mexico and 'Sussex Honey' must come from within the county of Sussex.

 DURABILITY INDICATION AND STORAGE CONDITIONS